 The MHRA has introduced changes to national licensing procedures, including procedures to prioritize access to new medicines that will benefit patients, including a 150-day assessment and a rolling review procedure.
 All existing EU marketing authorizations for centrally authorized products were automatically converted or grandfathered into UK marketing authorizations, effective in Great Britain (only), free of charge on January 1, 2021, unless the marketing authorization holder chose to opt-out.
 In order to use the centralized procedure to obtain a marketing authorization that will be valid throughout the EEA, companies must be established in the EEA.
 Therefore, since Brexit, companies established in the UK can no longer use the centralized procedure and instead an EEA entity must hold any centralized marketing authorizations.
 In order to obtain a UK marketing authorization to commercialize products in the UK, an applicant must be established in the UK or EEA and must follow one of the UK national authorization procedures.
 For a period of three years from January 1, 2021, the MHRA may rely on a decision taken by the European Commission on the approval of a new (centralized procedure) marketing authorization when determining an application for a GB authorization.
 A separate application for the GB authorization is, however, still required.
-On January 24, 2023, the MHRA announced that a new international recognition framework will be put in place from January 1, 2024, which will have regard to decisions on the approval of marketing authorizations made by the European Medicines Agency and certain other regulators when determining an application for a GB authorization procedures when determining an application.
+On January 24, 2023, the MHRA announced that a new international recognition framework will be put in place from January 1, 2024, which will have regard to decisions on the approval of marketing authorizations made by the European Medicines Agency and certain other regulators when determining an application for a GB authorization.
+The MHRA also has the power to have regard to marketing authorizations approved in EU Member States (or Iceland, Liechtenstein, Norway) through decentralized or mutual recognition procedures when determining an application for a GB authorization.